ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/bidder-documents.http
    :code:

-Financial, eligibility and qualification documents is also a part of Bid but locate in different end-points:
+Financial, eligibility and qualification documents are also a part of Bid but are located in different end-points.

 Financial endpoint: